All Episodes

 These guys, I'm telling you, because he's from Wisconsin, they do not understand.

-You know it'd be very easy.
+You know, it'd be very easy.

-In debates, you know, the mayor of Milwaukee was one of his opponents, one of the elections.
+You know, the mayor of Milwaukee was one of his opponents, one of the elections.

-The mayor of Milwaukee insulted him, uh, invaded his personal space, towered over him in these debates, mistreated him, accused him of all kinds, and Walker never responded to any of it.
+The mayor of Milwaukee insulted him, invaded his personal space, towered over him in these debates, mistreated him, accused him of all kinds, and Walker never responded to any of it.

 He just kept talking about his agenda.